Countly/countly-server/README.md

 ##How do I upgrade my Countly server?

-[See this tutorial](http://support.count.ly/kb/web-installation/upgrading-countly-server-to-v1206-from-v1205x) for upgrading from 12.05.X to 12.06
+countly-server package includes an upgrade script (`bin/countly.upgrade.sh`) that takes care of the upgrade process.
+[See this tutorial](http://support.count.ly/kb/web-installation/upgrading-countly-server-to-v1207-from-v1206) if you would like to perform the upgrade manually (12.06 to 12.07).

 ##API & Frontend